okeefm/s3g/doc/gcode_protocol.markdown

 * Toolhead direction
 * Toolhead enable state
 * Last Feedrate Given (This is done because skeinforge has a weird quirk where it specified a feedrate on one line, then gives an E command on another without a feedrate)
+* Last Timeout Used for WaitForPlatform or WaitForToolhead

 ## Definitions